ajenstory/about/README.md

-Hey, it's Jen!
+Hey, it's Jen,

-I'm journeying into software development folowing more than a decade in the social media and digital marketing space!
+I'm a digital strategist, marketing specialist, experience designer and developer based in Taitokerau, Aotearoa - Northland, New Zealand.

 #### What I'm working on now &nbsp;👩🏻‍💻
-I'm currently building my portfolio at [JenCorbett.dev](https://jencorbett.dev)
+In between working on marketing for a New Zealand Software Company, working as a freelancer at ideaSmith NZ and studying towards my User Experience Design Certification with Google through Coursera, I'm building a portfolio and working on projects that will one day be online at [JenCorbett.dev](https://jencorbett.dev)
 <!--
 - [JenCorbett.dev: Personal portfolio and site](https://github.com/ajenstory/jencorbett.dev)
 --->

-I'll be sharing more details on projects here soon...

-### Let's connect &nbsp; 📯
-If you're interested in collaborating, let's connect on hello[at]jencorbett.dev.

 &nbsp; &nbsp; &nbsp; &nbsp;